Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Previous Year Short & Long Questions With Answers - Principles of Management

 OR

-"Principles of Management, now a days have become an integral part for all types of successful business organisations".
-In light of this statement, present your comments regarding the reasons why management principles are needed?
+"Principles of Management, nowadays have become an integral part of all types of successful business organisations".
+In light of this statement, present your comments regarding the reasons why management principles are needed.

 Ans.

-Following are the main five reasons which highlight the importance of management principles:
+Following are the main five reasons that highlight the importance of management principles:

 (i) Improves understanding: The knowledge of principles improves the understanding of the managers about the ways and means of managing an organisation.

-(ii) Direction for training of managers: The principles are helpful in identifying the areas of management in which existing and future managers should be trained.
+(ii) Direction for the training of managers: The principles are helpful in identifying of management in which existing and future managers should be trained.

-(iv) Meeting changing environment requirement: Management principles help the managers to meet changing requirements of the environment.
+(iv) Meeting changing environment requirements: Management principles help managers to meet the changing requirements of the environment.

 (v) Fulfilling social responsibility and research: Management principles are used as a basis for management training education and research.